-The Virginia off-road community is supported by two prominent organizations: the Virginia Four Wheel Drive Association (VA4WDA), a 501(c)(7) social club, and Virginia Off-Road, a 501(c)(3) nonprofit.
+The Virginia off-road community is supported by two prominent organizations: the Virginia Four Wheel Drive Association (VA4WDA), a 501(c)(7) social/recreational club, and Virginia Off-Road, a 501(c)(3) nonprofit according to the IRS.
 While both aim to promote responsible off-roading and trail stewardship, they differ in their organizational structures, missions, and activities.

-Think of the two groups is like Coke ve Pepsi, we all have our favorites and we can co-exsist all while teaching responsible off roading in the Commonwealth.
+Think of the two groups like Coke vs Pepsi, we all have our favorites and we can co-exsist all while teaching responsible off roading in the Commonwealth.

 Let’s dive into each and learn the similarities and the differences between the two.